 Lectures and Publications

-- I have lectured at the C. G. Jung Societies in Seattle, Portland, Vancouver, and Victoria, B.C., and for
+- I have lectured at the C. G. Jung Societies in the U.S. and Canada, and the International Association for Jungian Studies (IAJS)

 - My poetry and scholarly essays have been published in Lapis Magazine, Psychological Perspectives, and elsewhere.

 - I am the author of three volumes: